Morristown National Historical Park

-Morristown National Historical Park is a United States National Historical Park, headquartered in Morristown, New Jersey, consisting of four sites important during the American Revolutionary War: Jockey Hollow, the Ford Mansion, Fort Nonsense and the New Jersey Brigade Encampment site.
+Morristown National Historical Park is a United States National Historical Park, headquartered in Morristown, New Jersey, consisting of four sites important during the American Revolutionary War: Jockey Hollow, Ford Mansion, Fort Nonsense, and Washington's Headquarters Museum.

 The sites are located in Morristown and Harding Township, both in Morris County, and in Bernardsville in Somerset County.

 With its establishment on March 2, 1933, Morristown became the country's first National Historical Park.
-It was added to the National Register of Historic Places on October 15, 1966, for its significance in archaeology, architecture and military history.
+On October 15, 1966, citing its significance in archeology, architecture, and military history, it was added to the National Register of Historic Places.

-Sites
+Sites Conference

-Jockey Hollow, a few miles south of Morristown along Route 202 in Harding Twp., was the site of a Continental Army encampment.
+Jockey Hollow, a few miles south of Morristown, New Jersey along Route 202 in Harding Township, was the site of a Continental Army encampment.
 It was from here that the entire Pennsylvania contingent mutinied and later, 200 New Jersey soldiers attempted to emulate them.

-Fort Nonsense occupied a high hilltop overlooking Morristown, and is believed to have been the site of a signal fire, along with earthworks.
+Fort Nonsense occupied a high hilltop overlooking Morristown, and is believed to have been the site of a signal fire and earthworks.

-The Ford Mansion, in Morristown proper, was the site of the "hard winter" (December 1779 – May 1780) quarters of George Washington and the Continental Army.
+Ford Mansion in Morristown was the site of the "hard winter" (December 1779 – May 1780) quarters of George Washington and the Continental Army.
 That winter remains the coldest on record for New Jersey.
-Theodosia Ford, widow of Jacob Ford Jr., and her four children shared their household with Washington, his staff, including Alexander Hamilton, along with their servants and sometimes, their family members.
-Martha Washington traveled to Morristown to spend the winter with her husband.
+Theodosia Ford, widow of Jacob Ford Jr., and her four children shared their household with Washington, his staff, including Alexander Hamilton, their servants and sometimes their family members.
+Martha Washington traveled from Mount Vernon to Morristown to spend the winter with her husband.